testjiho/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

     ![In the Orchestrate blade, the Action menu is displayed with the Monitor item selected on the ASAMCW - Exercise 2 - Copy Sale Data pipeline.](media/orchestrate_pipeline_monitor_copysaledata.png "Monitoring a pipeline")

 28. You should see a run of the pipeline we created in the **Pipeline runs** table showing as in progress.
 It will take approximately 45 minutes for this pipeline operation to complete.
 You will need to refresh this table from time to time to see updated progress.
 Once it has completed.
-You should see the pipeline run displayed with a Status of **Succeeded**. _Feel free to proceed to the following tasks in this exercise while this pipeline runs_.
+You should see the pipeline run displayed with a Status of **Succeeded**.

+    > **Note**: _Feel free to proceed to the following tasks in this exercise while this pipeline runs_.

     ![On the pipeline runs screen, a successful pipeline run is highlighted in the table.](media/pipeline_run_sales_successful.png "Successful pipeline indicator")

 29. Verify the table has populated by creating a new query.
 Select the **Develop** item from the left menu, and in the **Develop** blade, expand the **+** button, and select **SQL script**.
 In the query window, be sure to connect to the SQL Pool database (`SQLPool01`), then paste and run the following query.
 When complete, select the **Discard all** button from the top toolbar.